krestfield/docs/certdog/debian_install.md

 sudo iptables-save
 ```

-This will redirect incoming traffic on port 443 to 1443 and port 80 to 1480
+This will redirect incoming traffic on port 443 to the internal 1443 port and port 80 to the internal 1480 port

+Note: If the ``iptables`` command is not available, you can install using ``sudo apt-get install iptables``

 <br>